Is your customer service team marching on without a clear sense of direction?

 4. Closed or Resolved Tickets

 Closed tickets are support requests or service inquiries that have been addressed to the customer’s satisfaction and thus have been officially marked as closed in the help desk software.
-This help desk KPI indicates the final status of a ticket.
+This service desk KPI indicates the final status of a ticket.

 Now, most businesses use the term ‘Resolved‘ or ‘Closed‘ interchangeably.
 However, some use the former to indicate that a resolution has been shared with the customer.
 They only mark it as closed once the customer accepts the solution.